GenesisEducationKyiv/software-engineering-school-5-0-fokaaas/adr/004-microservice-protocol.md

 ## Decision

-We chose **gRPC** as the communication protocol between our microservices.
+We chose **gRPC** as it offers high-performance, strongly typed communication with excellent NestJS support.
+Its Protobuf-based contracts ensure consistency across services and make the system scalable for future streaming use cases.

 ## Consequences